Menu Get Started

 Frequently Asked Questions

-• When is the peak pollen season in Boston?
+• When is the peak pollen season in Boston, and how can I prepare for it?

-• What are some indoor activities to avoid pollen exposure in Boston?
+• What activities can I do during high pollen counts in Boston?